emacs-mirror/emacs/mps/manual/source/topic/allocation.rst

         }
     }

-The critical path consists of an add, a store, and a branch (and branch prediction should work well since the test usually succeeds).
+The critical path consists of three loads, an add, two stores, and a branch (and branch prediction should work well since the test usually succeeds).

 .. note::